 UWM takes a proactive approach to behavior, beginning with orientation presentations to students and their families that address student safety and on and off-campus behavior as a member of the community.
 Off-campus students receive emails specific to them with information including behavior expectations.
+This includes encouraging off-campus students to meet their neighbors, share phone numbers, and contact neighbors proactively.

-When citations or Field Interview Reports are shared with the UWM Dean of Students Office, conduct concerns involving enrolled students will be addressed.
+When citations and/or Field Interview Reports are received in the UWM Dean of Students Office, conduct concerns involving enrolled students will be addressed.
 Depending on the nature and outcome of the situation, consequences may include educational sanctions.
+These sanctions could include participation in drug/alcohol programs, or more serious consequences.
+Repeat violations are taken seriously, and parents/guardians may be contacted depending on the violation.